LauraVrkmp/Programmeerproject/REPORT.md

 The concern was expressed for communicating the right unit of measurement for each topic.
 This was resolved by appending an addition to the d3 tip in all three visualizations, and by mentioning it in the accompanying text for topics specifically.

 With the given data set, there was no need or time to implement arcs and/or chords in between countries, to indicate drugs origins.
-The data set as it was complex enough on itself.
+The data set as it is was complex enough on itself.

 The data set was not fully exploited.
 In the topic of the prevalence of drug use, there was also data on the younger age group of 15-25 year olds.
 The bar chart could have been grouped to compare the full population to the younger age group, but I decided not to because it would imply an information overload.